JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

 Both should redirect the traffic to HTTPS.

-If you have been testing with CNAMEd domain, you might need to flush the DNS resolver cache before you the your A record updated to your machine:
+If you have been testing with CNAMEd domain, you might need to flush the DNS resolver cache before A record gets updated to your machine:

 ```powershell
 ipconfig /flushdns
 ```

-Second we need to test the anonymous access:
+Second, we need to test the anonymous access:

 ```powershell
 # Will return anonymous page content